Montvydas/translatesubs/README.md

 The tool uses a free googletrans API, which uses one of the google domains e.g. translate.google.com or translate.google.co.uk to perform translation.
 After a couple of calls that domain gets blocked and thus another one is selected instead.
 I added 17 domains, which should ensure that you will always have a domain that still works, because after about 1h that domain gets unblocked.
 Don't worry, you can still go to chrome and use the google translate :)

+The tool works best with English language, since some others might have strange characters that might make things funny...
+I did see Portugese fail for some reason, might have to investigate later.
+Although I made sure that even if it fails, it continues and produces the subs, just they imght be misaligned...

 # Building

 `python setup.py sdist bdist_wheel`